abemscac/pies-doc/docs/react/forward-ref.md

 ### Example

-Since `useImperativeHandle()` is a hook, it is not feasible to use it in a class component.
-If for any reason you must use it with class components (not recommended), you can wrap the class component inside a function like how we demonstrate [above](#class-components).
+With the help of `useImperativeHandle()`, we can now call methods defined in children from parent, just like what `ref` attribute could do on class components.

-With the help of `useImperativeHandle()`, we can now do the same thing `ref` could do on class components.
+We cannot stress this enought; **only use this when standard props/state cannot fulfill your requirements**.
 The example below is the function component version of [this example](./use-ref#component-instances) we've mentioned in `useRef()`.

 ```tsx title="Parent.tsx" showLineNumbers
 import React, { useRef } from 'react'